-Malaysia's growing population of non-citizen children born in the country faces systemic barriers to education, legal recognition, and economic participation.
-While these children are born in Malaysia, the current legal and policy framework leaves most children without access to fundamental rights, including public education.
-The inability to obtain formal schooling limits their future opportunities, trapping them in cycles of poverty and informal employment while also depriving Malaysia of a valuable workforce, particularly as the country undergoes rapid demographic changes.
+Many non-citizen children born in Malaysia face systemic barriers to education, legal recognition, and economic participation.
+Although born on Malaysian soil, prevailing legal and policy frameworks exclude them from accessing fundamental rights, particularly the right to public education.
+The lack of formal schooling severely restricts their future opportunities, entrenching them in cycles of poverty and informal employment.
+This exclusion not only constrains their individual potential but also deprives Malaysia of a vital segment of its future workforce-an especially critical loss as the nation confronts accelerating demographic shifts.

-At the same time, Malaysia is undergoing a rapid demographic transition that will reshape its labour market and economic prospects.
-The working-age population is shrinking, while the proportion of elderly citizens is increasing at an accelerated pace.
-By 2050, Malaysia's old-age dependency ratio will surpass its youth dependency ratio for the first time, significantly raising the economic burden on the workforce.
+Malaysia is experiencing a rapid demographic transition that is set to reshape its labour market and long-term economic prospects.
+The share of the working-age population is shrinking, while the proportion of elderly citizens is increasing at an accelerated pace.
+By 2050, Malaysia's oldage dependency ratio will surpass its youth dependency ratio for the first time, significantly raising the economic burden on the workforce.
 In this context, maximizing labour force participation and productivity is critical to sustaining economic growth.
 The exclusion of a large segment of the population-such as stateless and undocumented individuals-represents not only a human rights issue but also a missed economic opportunity.

 Education is a key driver of economic growth, offering both private and social returns.
 At an individual level, education significantly enhances earning potential; in Malaysia, a worker with a bachelor's degree earns 2.63 times more than one with only a high school diploma.
 However, Malaysia's labour market exhibits high education premiums, largely due to an oversupply of low-educated workers.
-Expanding education access, particularly for non-citizen children born in Malysia, would help address this imbalance, improving labour market productivity and contributing to the nation's transition into a high-income economy.
+Expanding education access, particularly for non-citizen children born in Malaysia, would help address this imbalance, improving labour market productivity and contributing to the nation's transition into a high-income economy.